godpeny/pages/main/src/blog-post.10.md

 These files can be spread out over several devices.
 The mount command serves to attach the filesystem found on some device to the big file tree.
   - The ``proc`` filesystem is a pseudo-filesystem which provides an interface to kernel data structures.
 It is commonly mounted at ``/proc``.
   - Typically, it is mounted automatically by the system, but it can also be mounted manually using a command ```mount -t proc proc /proc```.
+  - bind-mount : Classically, mounting creates a view of a storage device as a directory tree.
+A bind mount instead takes an existing directory tree and replicates it under a different point.

 ## CGroups
 ### concept